Share Your Story With Us

 Station Taking A New Direction

 I used to work for a Hip Hop station in a fairly decent sized market.
-We did not have any direct competition but the market did have a Top 40 station indirectly competing with us and then a new Top 40 station had also emerged.
+We did not have any direct competition but the market did have a Top 40 station indirectly competing with us.
+One day we learned that a new Top 40 station had also emerged in the same market.

 I thought it would be a no-brainer to swing the station more Urban since the market was already being flooded with Top 40 music.
 Apparently management did not see it that way and leaned the station more Top 40.
 To me, this was the dumbest move the company could have done.

 Someone finally spoke up and told me “You are old school radio, this is new school.
 Urban stations now play the Lady Gaga and the Justin Bieber records.
-You are too old to understand” I was not angry at the comment but also was not happy about it either.
+You are too old to understand.”
+I was not angry by the comment but also was not happy about it either.

 “Is this what the Urban format has been reduced to?
 It is situations like this is the direct reason as to why the genre is in the sad shape that it is in.”